amdhamam/Pacmann-SQL-Project-Secondhand-Car-Marketplace/README.md

 - Synthetic data for each table that simulates the behavior of the users, products, advertisements and bids
 - Transactional queries that insert, update and delete records from the database
 - Analytical queries that aggregate, join and filter data from the database

+## Acknowledgements

+We would like to thank the following:

+- Pacmann Academy for give their lecture about Intro to Software and Data Engineer.
+- Kaggle user, Dooa Alsenani for providing the original dataset of used cars.
+- Faker library for helping us generate synthetic data.
+- PostgreSQL community for their comprehensive documentation and support.

 ## Project feedback